joyb05/PIMA-Indian-Diabetes-Dataset/README.md

 The dataset was cleaned before analysis as this dataset contained missing values.
 Following that outliers were also treated that was present in the dataset.
 Exploratory data analysis was conducted on this dataset to get a better understanding of the data.
 Due to the small size of the dataset, statistical models are used for the data and to compare one machine learning model is also used.
 ## Models Used:
-1) Linear Discriminent Analysis
+1) Linear Discriminant Analysis
-2) Quadratic Discriminent Analysis
+2) Quadratic Discriminant Analysis
 3) Logistic Regression
 4) Xg Boost
 ## Notebook Used